Real Red Magic

 The only way to get real communism is to first murder capitalism, along with any filthy capitalists who stand in our way!
 If we do that, then this time communism will be totally different; this time, it will actually work somehow.
 Source: Trust me, comrade.

 There was a time when communism wasn’t insane, just idealistic and doomed.
 People had been trying to create communism even before Marx, such as Robert Owen’s (failed) paternalistic socialist mill in New Lanark, Scotland in 1800, George Rapp’s (failed) utopian community of Harmony, PA in 1804, and John Humphrey Noyes’ (failed) utopian free-sex community in Oneida, NY in 1848.
-Interesting pattern of successes there.
+The pattern of successes speaks for itself.

 Communism as we understand it today, however, comes from the writings of Karl Marx and Friedrich Engels in 1867, and it led directly to bloodshed.
 Twenty years later, Vladimir Lenin’s older brother, Alexander, tried to assassinate the Tsar in the name of socialism and was executed.
 A larger revolutionary attempt was made in 1905, but failed.
 Then, in 1917, Germany decided to sabotage the Russian war effort by helping Lenin come home.